eprintsug/repairXapianIndex/README.md

 ## Overview

-* First of all you should regularly do a Xapian *backup* AND *check* once, twice, ... a day via cronjob on the DB servers.
+* First of all you should regularly do a *backup* of the Xapian database and also *check* once, twice, ... a day its integrity via cronjob on the DB servers.
 * For this we offer a backup script (bin/custom/xapiandump.sh) and a perl script to disable the Xapian database during backup (bin/custom/xapianopenclose).
 The backup script does a xapian-check and creates a gziped tarball, if the check is ok.
 Otherwise xapian-check tells you "corrupted database" and your last tarball is your life vest.
 * If the database is corrupt or any of the other points in "Necessary if..." is true, go ahead on "Restore the Xapian database"
-* You must decide, weather you want to make a full reindex, or do a restore and a partial reindex based on the tarball.
+* You must decide, whether you want to make a full reindex, or do a restore and a partial reindex based on the tarball.

 ## Examine the Xapian database